 He completed the Doctor of Musical Arts degree in Flute Performance from the Mason Gross School of the Arts at Rutgers University, the Master of Music in Performance degree from Florida State University, and a Bachelor of Arts degree from Jacksonville State University.
 He is currently the Principal flutist in the Gadsden Symphony.

-His newest album will be released in November 2019 featuring new works for flute and piano, and his other album, "Pure HYMNagination", and other flute publications are available through Little Piper Publishing and several online sources.
+His newest album will be released in the summer of 2021 featuring new works for flute and piano, and his other album, "Pure HYMNagination", and other flute publications are available through Little Piper Publishing and several online sources.

 He is a Muramatsu flute performing artist .